-Under these conditions, the supplemental front air bag, supplemental side air bag or pre-tensioner seat belt systems may not operate properly.
+Under these conditions, the supplemental front air bag, supplemental side air bag or pretensioner seat belt systems may not operate properly.
 It must be checked and repaired.
-Take your vehicle to the nearest authorized NISSAN dealer.
+Take vour vehicle to the nearest NISSAN dealer.

 If the supplemental air bag warning light is on, it could mean that the supplemental front air bag or supplemental side air bag system will not operate in an accident.